As a multiracial woman I tend to hear this question often, What are you? Sometimes it makes me feel as if I am something abnormal.

-My answer can range from the truth to simply replying, “Human” it depends on my mood.
+My answer can range from the truth to simply replying, “human” it depends on my mood.
 I used to say I am half of each race because that is the way I heard the question answered by others.

 But upon further reflection, I came to realize that by answering I am half of a race, it implies that I am less than a whole.

 It was helping feed into the mentality that I wasn’t enough of each race.
 I already was getting that sense from others around me growing up, making me feel like I wasn’t Black or Mexican enough.

-Although it was stated jokingly by Key & Peele, sometimes you do tend to feel as if you must dial-up or turn down your racial expression based on the company around you.
+Although it was stated jokingly by Key & Peele in the skit found here, sometimes you do tend to feel as if you must dial-up or turn down your racial expression based on the company around you.

+Now I am at the point where my expression is what is unique to me.
 So when I am presented with this question, what are you?
 Rather than state, I am half Black and half Mexican as I have gotten so used to doing out of habit, I pause, take a second to break out of the habit and speak my truth.